rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 As well as adding the Edition number, the 'K-1000/12/70' version of the form adds an extra line of vertical text on the left-hand side saying that additional copies of the form can be bought for 3d each from Mr [Edward] Stanford, and from all the leading opticians.

+<a id="1871-1880"></a>
 ## 1871-1880 Daily Rainfall Forms

-The table below lists the Edition numbers in use in the 1871-1880 period, as determined from the rainfall records in the [DRain_1871-1880_Cambridgeshire Daily Rainfall volume](https://digital.nmla.metoffice.gov.uk/IO_7c542050-4993-43f8-876a-2b7bd81590fc).
+The table below lists Edition numbers in use in the 1871-1880 period, as determined from the rainfall records in the [DRain_1871-1880_Cambridgeshire Daily Rainfall volume](https://digital.nmla.metoffice.gov.uk/IO_7c542050-4993-43f8-876a-2b7bd81590fc).
 The table also outlines notable changes to the form layout over time, with some of these changes covered in more detail following the table.